 How much can you make with a master's in environmental science?

-According to the Bureau of Labor Statistics (BLS), in 2019 environmental scientists and specialists earned an average annual salary of $71,360, with the top 10 percent of highest paid environmental scientists earning more than $124,760.
-However, salaries for environmental science professionals vary greatly by sector and experience.
+Graduates of environmental studies master's programs may enter a variety of fields, and salaries for environmental science professionals vary greatly by sector.
+According to the Bureau of Labor Statistics, environmental scientists and specialists earn an average annual salary of $73,230, with the top 10% of highest paid environmental scientists earning more than $129,450.
 The highest paying industry for environmental scientists and specialists is the federal government.
-The average annual salary in this sector was $102,910 in 2019.
-The BLS states that a master's degree might be necessary for career advancement, which often translates to salary potential.
+The median annual salary in this sector is $103,180.
+The BLS states that a master's degree might be necessary for career advancement, which often translates to increased salary potential.

 With an increased focus on issues related to climate change and hydraulic fracturing (fracking), employment of environmental scientists and specialists is expected to experience above-average growth of 8% over the next eight years.
 The projected industry growth and availability of jobs across a range of disciplines can make the field of environmental science a good choice for people with the right combination of education and experience.